tosineluyera/dns-config/README.md

 </ol>

 <h2>Conclusion</h2>
-<p>In this lab, we explored several critical DNS functions.
-We started by creating an A-record on our Domain Controller, allowing the "mainframe" hostname to resolve to an IP address.
-We then experimented with local DNS caching on the client machine, observing how cached DNS entries can persist until flushed.
-Finally, we set up a CNAME record, demonstrating how aliasing works in DNS by redirecting a hostname to another domain.</p>
+<p>In this lab, I explored several critical DNS functions.
+I started by creating an A-record on our Domain Controller, allowing the "mainframe" hostname to resolve to an IP address.
+I experimented with local DNS caching on the client machine, observing how cached DNS entries can persist until flushed.
+Finally, I set up a CNAME record, demonstrating how aliasing works in DNS by redirecting a hostname to another domain.</p>

 <p>These exercises demonstrated the importance of DNS in network environments, especially for name resolution and how DNS caching and record types like A-records and CNAMEs operate in a domain environment.</p>